by Sarah Grossbart | Mon., Nov. 18, 2019 6:00 AM

 Sure, she understood that plenty of her celeb pals used Instagram to connect with their fans and promote their upcoming projects.
 But, frankly, she's Jennifer Aniston.
-And if she opens a movie or makes a return to the small screen (ahem, The Morning Show will premiere on Apple TV+ Nov.
-1) people are going to watch.
+And if she opens a movie or makes a return to the small screen (see: Apple TV+ series The Morning Show), people are going to watch.

 As for the rest of it, well, it felt like a bit much, the actress admitting in October's InStyle that she worried about how social media played with people's sense of self-worth: "It's 'like me, don't like me, did I get liked?'
 There's all this comparing and despairing."

 So we'll refrain from commenting on just how well-liked her October Instagram debut was and simply say, as far as first posts go, it was pretty much perfect.
 Really, a simple selfie would have likely garnered plenty of buzz and excitement, but Aniston (having spent a few weeks doing her research) went for it, giving fans a glimpse of a recent get together she'd had with her old Friends costars Courteney Cox, Lisa Kudrow, Matthew Perry, Matt LeBlanc and David Schwimmer.

 View this post on Instagram